Legislature(2021 - 2022)ANCH LIO DENALI Rm

 current spending consensus.
 He stated that additional funding

-would only be subject to a simple majority vote under the
+would be subject only to a simple majority vote under the

 proposed plan, although an upper limit would be established at

 the constitutional level.
-He advised that, while problems may
+He advised that while problems may

-examining successes in other districts and could benefit by
+successes in other districts [to discover] continuous

-continuous improvement processes.
+improvement processes.

 1:36:12 PM